 Huge turquoise domes glisten in the sunshine and dominate the skyline of Bukhara.

-But easily the most impressive site in Bukhara to me was the Kalyan minaret, 48 meters high and built in 1127.
+Easily the most impressive site in Bukhara to me though, was the Kalyan minaret.
+It reaches 48 meters high, and was built in 1127.

-It’s spectacular, and even Genghis Khan spared it from being destroyed.
+It’s spectacular, and even Genghis Khan spared it from destruction.

 Bazaar in Bukhara

 For breakfast in Bukhara we headed to the bazaar, a sprawling market with a section for everything.

 A friendly couple of ladies invited us to eat at their stall (it wasn’t actually a restaurant, they just had a table for themselves in the back), where we dug into rounds of fresh bread and kaymak, thick and creamy clotted cream.